 Occasionally, it will not be possible for an output to fulfil the criteria.
 An exception is allowed in the following cases.

 You can more details about criteria for exceptions in the REF 2021 Guidance on Submissions in paragraphs 252 - 255.

 To comply with the Research England policy; upon receiving notification of acceptance from your publisher, the eligible research output should have a record entered into a repository, such as UDORA, with the full-text uploaded.
 To comply using UDORA:

-For more information, see the UDORA pages for videos and a quick guide.
+For more information, see the UDORA pages for guidance and the University's Open Access web pages.

 Guidance for other research funders' open access policies is available, including:

 |Arthritis Research UK||Bill and Melinda Gates Foundation|